The following is one of the most famous of statements about bliss and how to utilize it…

 Take what you want, what feels good, and leave behind anything that doesn’t resonate with you.

-I am a fierce purveyor of bliss, and I will remind you that it is from a state of bliss that we are most effective, most productive and far happiest in life.
+I am fierce bliss, and I will remind you that it is from a state of bliss that we are most effective, most productive and far happiest in life.
 Is this how it can be all the time?
 Hell, yeah!
 This revolution is about evolution.
 Yours.

 This ain’t your mama’s positivity.
 This is real, authentic joy – the very nature of our souls.
 It doesn’t get better than this, kid!